wempyfritzz/GELAP/README.md

 * **Jalan Raya Krukut:** A major road that serves as a lifeline, but is now fraught with danger.
 * **SMPN 17 Depok (Abandoned):** An old, derelict school rumored to be a source of strange occurrences.
 * **Gardu Induk PLN Gandul:** An imposing industrial structure with a dark secret.
-* **Mor Cafe Cinere:** A once-lively spot, now a silent testament to a world gone wrong.
-* **Jalan Limo Raya:** The long road back, where the journey's true nature is revealed.
+* **Jalan Raya Andara:** The long road back, where the journey's true nature is revealed.

 ## Project Status